Why does everyone love Vanguard so much?

 Figures from Morningstar suggest Vanguard funds have an average expense ratio (annual ongoing charge) of about 0.08% in the US, compared with an industry average of 0.48%.

-This has prompted something of a price war, with the likes of Fidelity and BlackRock seeking to undercut its fees and woo customers in the US, and brokers like Trading 212 and InvestEngine offering commission-free ETF investing in the UK.
+This has prompted something of a price war, with the likes of Fidelity and BlackRock seeking to undercut its fees and woo customers in the US, and brokers like Trading 212 and InvestEngine offering commission-free ETF investing in the UK (though other fees may still apply).

 Market position